 If your rabbit can not fully stretch out on their side and relax, their cage is too small.
 Rabbits will generally spend a large portion of their day sprawled out like this.
 If they can’t stretch out, they will have to spend more time sitting upright, putting pressure on their hocks.

 Sore hocks are extremely common!
 If your rabbit gets it, it does not mean you are a bad rabbit keeper or that your bunny is living in filth.
 Sometimes they just get a cut on their foot and spend too much time in a litter box.
 Sometimes they are just genetically predisposed to getting it.
 Some rabbits will get it from excessive foot thumping.
 Don’t beat yourself up!

 Sore hock signs to look for

-*bald patches on bottoms of feet (most often back feet).
 Rabbit feet should be covered in fur, the fur helps cushion & protect their delicate foot pads.
 Bald patches can occur from the rabbit pulling their fur or friction from rubbing against their cage.
 Bare spots should be closely monitored until the fur grows back.

 This is the next step if the patches remain bare.
 Without the cushioning of fur, abrasive surfaces like wire or carpet can inflame the skin.

 *I am not a veterinarian, if at all possible always consult your vet when faced with an injured animal*

-Sore hocks is easiest to treat if you catch it early.
+Sore hocks is the easiest to treat if you catch it early.
 When the hocks are simply missing some fur or they have small red patches, you should immediately make changes to make the rabbit as comfortable as possible.
 Add a thick layer of straw or bedding to all parts of her cage, and change it regularly.
-Change the litter box and sweep up feces a couple times a day to minimize infection risks.
+Change the litter box and sweep up feces a couple of times a day to minimize infection risks.